 While a face-to-face meeting is usually preferable, it is not always possible.
 Thus, Directors are allowed to participate electronically.
-Most often, this means participating by teleconference, but it could also include videoconference, or another computer-based conference such as GoToMeeting.
+Most often, this means participating by teleconference, but it could also include videoconference, or another computer-based conference such as GoToMeeting, Zoom, Webex or Microsoft Teams.
 The legal requirement is that all participants be able to hear, and be heard by, one another.
 Under this restriction, participation in a meeting by listening to the speakers and then typing comments, etc., would not be permissible (this is usually relaxed, however, for members' meetings).